JP-aloha/btt-swift-sdk/README.md

  BlueTriangle SDK allows capturing of network state data.
 Network state refers to the availability of any network interfaces on the device.
 Network interfaces include wifi, ethernet, cellular, etc. Once Network state capturing is enabled, the Network state is associated with all Timers, Errors and Network Requests captured by the SDK.
 This feature is enabled by default.

-To disable Network state capture, use the enableTrackingNetworkState property on the configuration object as follows
+You can disable it by setting enableTrackingNetworkState property to "false" during configuration.

 ```swift
  BlueTriangle.configure { config in